6 Top Strategies for Finding & Retaining a World Class Onsite Manager

 After talking to mom and dad at headquarters and consulting the manual, we decided it was best to call the cops and have them meet me at the property.
 With the police beside me, we knocked on the door again.
 Still nothing.
 The officer asked me to open the door.

 Together we tiptoed through the suite.
-The officer coached me on how to ensure I didn’t upset anything.
-At this point we didn’t know what happened.
+The officer coached me on how to ensure I didn?t upset anything.
+At this point we didn?t know what happened.
 It could have been a murder, a suicide, anything.

 As the property manager, I just wanted to make sure we got it right.
 It was a small building with no onsite manager.
 But what if there was one?
 Would he or she have known what to do?
 How would they have handled such a stressful situation?
+Most job roles have a standard operating procedure that you can access if you’re unsure of how to approach a situation that comes with the position, but I don’t think many would include what to do if you find a rotting corpse.

 Rock solid management is one of the absolute core strategies for building a multi-family portfolio that lasts.
 Just look through the pages of this magazine; the incredible real estate investors and top minds that you read here all have one thing in common – they build their businesses with the long game in mind.
 Selecting and keeping world-class onsite managers might be the single most important thing you do for your multi-family buildings difference in your business.